godobject/file_permissions/README.md

 -----------

 PosixMode is a Ruby library providing an object representation of the common POSIX file system permission bit sets called modes.

 It can handle the generic read, write and execute permissions, as well as the setuid, setgid and sticky flags.
-Modes can be read from file system objects, parsed from typical string representations or simply defined by their octal numbers.
+Modes can be read from file system objects, parsed from typical string representations or simply defined by their numeric representation.
 They can then be manipulated through binary logic operators and written back to file system objects.

 Features / Problems
 -------------------